 A dog using the abdominal muscles to breathe should raise a red flag that requires medical evaluation.
 Why would a dog breathe using more the stomach muscles?

-A dog using abdominal muscles to breath can be suggestive of the dog being in significant pain, but it also can be a sign of anemia, presence of fluid in the chest area, chest injuries, asthma, an enlarged heart, heartworm disease, metabolic diseases of organs that negatively affects the body's ability of getting enough oxygen or gases exchanged, and even cancer.
+A dog using extra accessory muscles such of those of the abdomen to breathe can be suggestive of the dog being in significant pain, but it also can be a sign of anemia, presence of fluid in the chest area, chest injuries, asthma, an enlarged heart, heartworm disease, metabolic diseases of organs that negatively affects the body's ability of getting enough oxygen or gases exchanged, and even cancer.

 At the Vet's Office